ansible-lockdown/RHEL7-STIG/doc/source/controls-rhel7.rst

     process for new servers while others require manual inspection of the system.

-  * *Opt in* controls have automated tasks written, but these tasks are disabled by default.
+  * *Opt-In* controls have automated tasks written, but these tasks are disabled by default.
 These controls are often disabled because they could cause disruptions on a production system, or they do not provide a significant security benefit.
 Each control can be enabled with Ansible variables and these variables are documented with each control below.

-  * *Verification only* controls have tasks that verify that a control is met.
+  * *Verification Only* controls have tasks that verify that a control is met.
     These tasks do not take any action on the system, but they often display debug output with additional instructions for deployers.

-* **Tag:**

-  * Each control has a tag applied, and the tags allow deployers to select specific groups of controls to apply.
-For example, deployers can apply the controls for the ssh daemon by using ``--tags sshd`` on the Ansible command line.

-  * Tags also make it easier to navigate through the Ansible tasks in the code itself.
-For example, all tasks tagged with ``auditd`` are found within ``tasks/rhel7stig/auditd.yml``.

 .. _Security Technical Implementation Guide (STIG): http://iase.disa.mil/stigs/os/unix-linux/Pages/red-hat.aspx

-Although the STIG is specific to Red Hat Enterprise Linux 7, it also applies to CentOS 7 systems.
-In addition, almost all of the controls are easily translated for Ubuntu 16.04, openSUSE Leap and SUSE Linux Enterprise 12.
-Any deviations during translation are noted within the documentation below.
+Although the STIG is specific to Red Hat Enterprise Linux 7, it can also be applied to CentOS 7 systems.

 .. toctree::
    :maxdepth: 2